When setting up a Macro-driven Meal Plan, the planner takes into account your dietary restrictions as well as your desired macros.

 The My Pantry tool allows you to find and manually schedule recipes that you can cook using essential ingredients that you already have on hand.

 The new Planner view on the website allows you to quickly and easily schedule recipes in your planner by using a smaller version of the Recipe Box on the left side of the screen.

-There are two ways to navigate to the meal planner on the website.
+There are two ways to access the meal planner on the website.